UK’s Johnson says Huawei critics should suggest alternatives

 LONDON (AP) — British Prime Minister Boris Johnson said Tuesday that opponents of Huawei should suggest alternatives to the Chinese technology company as countries start start building out next-generation wireless networks.

-Johnson’s comments in an interview with the BBC come after American national security and telecom officials met their British counterparts in London, ahead of a government decision on whether there’s a future for Huawei in the U.K.’s new 5G networks.
+Johnson’s comments come after American national security and telecom officials met their British counterparts in London, as his government prepares to decide on whether there’s a future for Huawei in the U.K.’s new 5G networks.

-“The British public deserve to have access to the best possible technology,” Johnson said.
+“The British public deserve to have access to the best possible technology,” Johnson said in an interview with the BBC.
 “Now, if people oppose one brand or another, then they have to tell us what’s the alternative, right?”

 Johnson noted that on the other hand, “I don’t want, as the U.K. prime minister, to put in any infrastructure that is going to prejudice our national security or our ability to cooperate with Five Eyes intelligence partners,” which include the U.S., Canada, Australia and New Zealand.